zackbradys/rancher-effortless/README.md

 ![rancher-neuvector-home](/images/rancher-neuvector-home.png)

-You now have Rancher NeuVector successfully deployed on our RKE2 Kuberenetes Cluster with the Rancher Manager and Rancher Longhorn!!
-Feel free to explore the NeuVector console and run vulneriablity scans, investigate cluster assets, or check out your network activity.
+You now have Rancher NeuVector deployed on our RKE2 Kuberenetes Cluster with the Rancher Manager and Rancher Longhorn!!
+Feel free to explore the NeuVector and run vulneriablity scans, investigate cluster assets, or check out your network activity.
 Here is where we would usually recommend to deploy a few test applications to see the true power behind Rancher.
 For now, we're going to move onto our final thoughts.

 ## Final Thoughts